 Beyond being the submersible bridge, this is a good example of a standard plan massive-member Parker truss in Pennsylvania.
 Givens its rather rural location, HistoricBridges.org does not see its flooding problem to be enough reason to demolish the bridge.
 Although it is posted for a 15 ton weight limit, the bridge appeared to be in decent shape.

 The historic bridge inventory says that the bridge is closed.
 It appears to only be closed when flooded out, otherwise you can drive across the bridge.
 HistoricBridges.org also saw no evidence of a sidewalk, or lattice railing.
-If this bridge in the middle of nowhere really did have a sidewalk, it was removed at some point.
+It turns out that there used to be a sidewalk, but all the flooding damaged the railing, and given its rural location it was probably easier to simply remove the sidewalk.

 Information and Findings From Pennsylvania's Historic Bridge Inventory